swaptacular/swpt_accounts/protocol.rst

    able to see.
 If the transfer is dismissed, the value of this field SHOULD be ``0``.

-After the prepared transfer has been finalized, implementations MUST send a `FinalizedTransfer`_ message.
+After the prepared transfer has been finalized (committed or dismissed), server implementations MUST send a `FinalizedTransfer`_ message.

 Outgoing messages